SuzanneNL/star-trail-photography/README.md

 1. Visible for all users:
 - The home page, where the content block contains an article about star trail photography.
 It is accompanied by a 'scrollspy' on the right side, that helps the user jump to relevant sections of the article.
 The scrollspy is not visible on smaller screens.
 - The gallery with images that are uploaded by signed up members of this website.
 Each image has details (title, the photographer/user, camera, settings, location, date and a description) next to it.
 There is also a search bar at the top.
 A user can search the fields title, user and description.
 Finally, a user can sort images by date taken and date uploaded (both ascending and descending).
+- The contact page, with a contact form.
+Users can contact the administrator through this form.
 2. Visible for guest users:
 - A log in page.
 - A sign up page.